jiangzhx/kudu-docker/README.md

 # Kudu Docker

-Development docker image for [Apache Kudu](https://github.com/apache/kudu) build from sources
+Docker image for building [Apache Kudu](https://github.com/apache/kudu) from sources.

-Image can be found on [DockerHub](https://hub.docker.com/r/usuresearch/apache-kudu/)
+The (very fat) container image can be found on DockerHub [usuresearch/apache-kudu](https://hub.docker.com/r/usuresearch/apache-kudu/)

+If you only want **to run Apache Kudu**, please consider the image from project [kudu-docker-slim](https://github.com/MartinWeindel/kudu-docker-slim) instead.

 ## Getting Started